kyma-project/kyma/docs/04-operation-guides/troubleshooting/apix-03-dns-mgt-could-not-resolve-host.md

 ## Symptom

-If you use a custom domain, you receive the `could not resolve host` error when you try to expose a service.
+After all the steps required to prepare your custom domain are finished, you receive the `could not resolve host` error when you try to expose a service.
 It shows up when you call the service endpoint by sending a GET request.
 The error looks as follows:

 ```txt
 curl: (6) Could not resolve host: httpbin.kyma-goat.ga